ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 ```
 ## withClause

-Bytehouse supports Common Table Expressions( [CTE](https://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL) ).
+ByConity supports Common Table Expressions( [CTE](https://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL) ).
 The results of WITH clause can be used in the remaining `SELECT` query.
 There are certain limitations to the support, including
 - Recursions are not allowed in CTE

 - Subqueries are not allowed in CTE